STAPLE-verse/STAPLE/README.md

 GRANT ALL ON SCHEMA public TO username;
 ```

+4) Clone or copy this github repository on to your local computer.

 5) Copy the `.env` file and rename it `.env.local`.
 You may need to turn on settings to see these hidden files on your machine.

 6) Ensure the `.env.local` file has required environment variables by adding the following line and changing the <YOUR_DB_USERNAME> to `username:password`.